 Article at a Glance:

-- Yes, alcoholism can be grounds for a divorce in states where at-fault divorces are legal, such as New York and Texas.
+- Yes, alcoholism can be grounds for divorce in states where at-fault divorces are legal, such as New York and Texas.

-- Even in states like California where there is no at-fault divorce filing, alcoholism can affect divorce-related rulings, such as child custody.
+- Even in states like California, where there is no at-fault divorce filing, alcoholism can affect divorce-related rulings, such as child custody.